Work

 Detailed view of robot mechanical components and assembly

-• Current Limitations: Optimized motor performance by calibrating driver current to 1.25A.
+• Current Limitations: Had to calibrate motor driver current to 1.25A to optimize performance